 The government in New Zealand has usually employed a considerable proportion of the country’s workforce.
-Information relevant to family historians may be found in general lists of public service employees or in the records of specific government departments, though most departmental records are far from complete.
+Information relevant to family historians may be found in lists of public service employees or in the records of government departments, though most such records are far from complete.

 Unless otherwise indicated, the records listed in this Research Guide are held in the Wellington office.

 There are many different lists of public service employees in New Zealand, and the majority of them have been published in some form or other.

 These books of information about the colony include the earliest public service lists, of the ‘Civil Establishment’.
 Usually there is little information about a person.
 Those named in the Blue Books are entered in the General Biographical Index [Bio1] in the Wellington Reading Room.

 Blue Books were not published every year but in some years two were published.
 For 1848-1852, when New Zealand was divided into two provinces, Blue Books were published for both New Ulster [IA] and New Munster [NM].

 Access to digital images of Blue Books may be gained through Archway